 Choose your country and language:

 AA walk up the beautiful Company’s Garden, at the top of Cape Town, takes you to the South African Museum.
 Here you can view San rock art and displays of African maths and science.
-Afterwards, go next door to the Iziko Planetarium - one of the most advanced digital planetarium on the African continent - where art, science and entertainment meet.
+Afterwards, go next door to the Iziko Planetarium - one of the most advanced digital planetariums on the African continent - where art, science and entertainment meet.

-These form part of the natural history, human and maritime sciences collections housed in the South African Museum, the oldest museum in the country.
+These displays form part of the natural history, human and maritime sciences collections housed in the South African Museum, the oldest museum in the country.
 Founded in 1825, these collections were obtained in the 19th and 20th centuries.